Language-Agnostic Bias Detection in Language Models with Bias Probing: Results

-We present a subset of nationality bias of pretraining data in Table \ref{table:pretraining_bias}.
-To verify the effectiveness of \themethod, we compare the linear correlation between the context positivity scores of the pretraining data and the relative sentiment scores from our method using the Pearson’s $r$.
-We observe a significant correlation with an r score of \textbf{0.59} ($<0.05$ p-value) which indicates that \themethod is able to detect bias in PLMs with a high correlation to the bias present in the pretraining data.
-We also observe significant linear correlation using different approaches such as templates and corpus examples or SVM and MLP classifiers which show robustness of \themethod.
-We present pretraining data bias and sentiment scores with our method for all nationalities in Table \ref{table:appendix_full_pretraining_bias} in the Appendix.
+To verify the effectiveness of \themethod, we compute the correlation between the context positivity scores of the pretraining data and the relative sentiment scores from our method using Pearson’s $r$.
+We observe a significant correlation with an r score of \textbf{0.59} ($<0.01$ p-value).
+This indicates that \themethod is able to detect bias in PLMs with a high correlation to the bias present in the pretraining data.
+We also observe significant linear correlation using different approaches such as templates and corpus examples or SVM and MLP classifiers.
+This shows \themethod's robustness.